Nonprofits & Scholarships

 Please refer to the application for the scholarship to which you are applying.

 If the scholarship is a one-time scholarship, you will not receive an award the following year.
-For renewable scholarships, you must have your transcript sent to the Community Foundation at the end of each academic year to verify maintenance of the gpa requirements.
+For renewable scholarships, eligibility requirements must be met in order to renew the scholarship award.

 Address your letter to "Scholarship Committee" and mail it to the Community Foundation of the Chattahoochee Valley, 1340 13th St., Columbus, GA 31901.

-The SAR is several pages long.
-Be sure to provide CFCV with page one only.
+The FAFSA Submission Summary is multiple pages.
+Be sure to provide CFCV with page one only, which should include the Student Aid Index (SAI).

 This situation will be addressed on a case by case basis.